-- . the number and availability of our drilling units;

-- the daily rates obtainable of our drilling units;

-- · the daily operating expenses of our drilling units;

-- utilization rates for our drilling units;

-- · administrative expenses;

-- gains on disposals;

-- · gains on deconsolidation;

-- · interest and other financial items; and

-- tax expenses.
+- the number and availability of our drilling units; - the daily rates obtainable of our drilling units; - the daily operating expenses of our drilling units; - · utilization rates for our drilling units; - administrative expenses; - gains on disposals; - gains on deconsolidation; - interest and other financial items: - · acquisitions and divestitures of businesses and assets; and - tax expenses. - we are currently analyzing whether we will deconsolidate the results of Seadrill Partners following Seadrill Partners' annual meeting of unitholders expected to be held later in 2013.
+The deconsolidation of Seadrill Partners would effect our reported results of operations and cash flows so that they would not necessarily be comparable to our historical results.